To bring a nation

 Thus it is hardly a surprise that Yemenis are more than a little skeptical of the latest al-Qaeda scare.
 Did those parcel bombs discovered on U.S.-bound planes late last year really originate in Yemen?
 Did they really exist?
 If real, were they actually dangerous?
 Why isn't Yemen being kept in the loop?

 Adding to this understandable paranoia are the CIA's unmanned drone flights and occasional attacks on presumed al-Qaeda operations.
 Who gave the United States permission to be in Yemeni airspace?
 Is there really a problem that the army can't handle?
-That's always possible, but so far the public isn't buying.
+That's always possible, but so far the public isn't ing.
 Yemen has always suffered armed conflict.
 Yemenis fear their country will become more collateral damage in the latest round of the Great Game between the Great Powers over Middle East oil.

 Meanwhile, Yemen has already experienced collateral damage of other sorts.
 Tourism is way down, military spending is way up, and donor nations have pulled back on aid and loans.
-Then there's the damaging effect of nearby Somali pirates on local fishing and Viagra buy sea trade.
+Then there's the damaging effect of nearby Somali pirates on local fishing and sea trade.
 Complicating matters still further are 300,000 foreign refugees huddled in Yemeni camps, mostly Somalis escaping the nastiness back home.
 All told these economic ills add up to about $1 billion a year.

 There's still more fallout.
 Several nations have announced that they'll no longer accept parcels from Yemen.
 For about a month late last year, Air Canada forced Yemeni travelers to undergo extra security checks.